dojot/flowbroker/lib/README.md

 ##### **When creating the node front end - html**

-The html called in the `getNodeRepresentationPath` method also in the class that extends `dojot.DataHandlerBase`).
-References within this html listed below must have the same `id`/`name`.
+When creating tThe html called in the `getNodeRepresentationPath` method also in the class that extends `dojot.DataHandlerBase`) the references within this html listed below must have the same `id`/`name`.

 - `data-template-name=...`
 - `data-help-name=...`